ROCm/TransferBench/docs/reference/presets.rst

       - Multinode support

     * - :ref:`All-to-all preset (a2a) <a2a>`
-      - Tests parallel transfers between all pairs of GPU devices.
+      - Tests parallel transfers between all pairs of GPU devices within a single node.
       - ✅

     * - :ref:`All-to-all via nearest NIC preset (a2a_n) <a2a_n>`